YU-Zhejian/yuzj_linux_workshop/lab1/Readme.md

 2. GNU CoreUtils, GNU Grep, GNU Sed, and GNU AWK.
 3. `strace`.

-In the following part, the term "shell" refers to Bash only.
+In the following part, the term "shell" refers to GNU Bash only.
 Some commands may not be reproducible in other shells.

 The following command creates a new shell with empty environment:

 ```bash
 env -i bash --noprofile --norc